 Wave of criticism follows San Francisco DA's decision in Walgreens shooting

-San Francisco's district attorney is facing a fierce backlash after declining to press charges this week against the Walgreens drug store security guard who shot and killed a man who was shoplifting from the store.
-From KQED in San Francisco, Marisa Lagos has our story.
+San Francisco's DA is facing fierce backlash after declining to file charges against a Walgreens security guard who fatally shot a suspected shoplifter.
+Here’s KQED's Marisa Lagos.

 MARISA LAGOS, BYLINE: The April 27 killing of Banko Brown by security guard Michael Anthony immediately sparked outrage in San Francisco, a city where brazen shoplifting has become a political flashpoint amid a fentanyl crisis and a widening chasm between the wealthy and impoverished.
 Video released Monday by prosecutors shows Brown, a Black transgender man who was homeless, being confronted by Anthony as Brown tries to leave the store with stolen goods.
 Security video footage shows a nearly minute-long struggle during which Anthony, who's also Black, has Brown in a headlock and lays on top of him.
 Anthony eventually lets him go.
 But as Brown is leaving, he turns around on the threshold of the doorway and gestures toward Anthony.
 At that point, Anthony shoots Brown once.
 He was pronounced dead at a local hospital.